dpsframework/RuleBased-Security-Lab/README.md

 > This _Malware Analysis Laboratory_ is an example of a distributed application made up of JADE Agents[1].
 This example uses three main agent classes:

-* **Blackboard-Class**: The blackboard agents are responsible for displaying analysis results, managing the flow of analyzes and, update lastest Malware Rules from SNORT-Community[3].
+* **Blackboard-Class**: The blackboard-class agents are responsible for displaying analysis results, managing the flow of analyzes and, update lastest Malware Rules from SNORT-Community[3].
 This type of agents are connected to a HSQLite database[2].

 * **Analyzer-Class**: This type of agents have an integrated CLIPS[5] or Jess[6] expert-system.
 They use the SNORT[3] Rules inside of its Working-Memory to detect malware on TCP, IP or UDP datagrams.

-* **Reader-Monitor-Class**: They are agents with reading .PCAP format capabilities.
-They can to  transform datagram segments in  (_facts_) format files, which are understandable by CLIPS[5] or Jess[6] inference engines.
+* **Reader-Monitor-Class**: They are agents with reading .PCAP file format capabilities.
+They can to transform datagram segments in (facts) format files, which are understandable by CLIPS[5] or Jess[6] inference engines.